kalinrouss/Voiz.bg/README.md

-## Representation of the website voiz.bg.
+## Representation of the homepage of website voiz.bg.
 It is used only for training purposes.

 ### Used technologies: HTML, CSS